rbekyarov/car_dealership/README.md

-# Car Dealership App
+# Car Dealership App - mini ERP software

 My project - this app manages a Car Dealership business processes

-Technology used in software development: backend - Spring Boot, frontend - React and MySql for database
+Technology used in software development: backend - Java, Spring Boot, Spring Security, frontend - React JS and MySql for database

 Finally the project will be deployed through three containers